melofton/module7_R_dev/module7.md

   filter(date >= "2019-10-09" & date <= "2019-10-12")
 ```

-First, we can look at variability in this 5-minute data over the course
+We can look at variability in this 5-minute data over the course of a
-of a day to get a visual understanding of the daily variability in
+day to get a visual understanding of the daily variability in
 chlorophyll-a.
 Each colored line in the plot below represents a
 different day of chl-a data from midnight to midnight.
-For ease of
-visualization, we will only look at data from 2019-10-09 to 2019-10-12.

 ``` r
 ggplot(data = high_frequency_data)+